awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – false
 + **Data Type** – Boolean

-This option specifies whether the driver lowercases all DbGroups sent from the identity provider to Amazon Redshift when using SSO authentication\.
+This option specifies whether the driver lowercases all database groups \(DbGroups\) sent from the identity provider to Amazon Redshift when using SSO authentication\.

 This parameter is optional\.

 **true**
-The driver lowercases all DbGroups that are sent from the identity provider\.
+The driver lowercases all database groups that are sent from the identity provider\.

 **false**
-The driver does not alter DbGroups\.
+The driver does not alter database groups\.

+## IAMDisableCache<a name="jdbc20-iamdisablecache-option"></a>
++ **Default Value** – false
++ **Data Type** – Boolean

+This option specifies whether the IAM credentials are cached\.

+This parameter is optional\.

+**true**
+The IAM credentials are not cached\.

+**false**
+The IAM credentials are cached\.
+This improves performance when requests to the API gateway are throttled, for instance\.

 ## IAMDuration<a name="jdbc20-iamduration-option"></a>
 + **Default Value** – 900